rabia-ASIK/house-price-prediction/README.md

 In this project, I built an end-to-end machine learning pipeline to predict house prices using the Ames Housing dataset.

-Instead of focusing only on model performance, I aimed to understand how data preprocessing, feature engineering, and model selection impact the final result.
+Rather than focusing only on model performance, I tried to understand how data preprocessing and feature engineering affect the final result.

+> While working on this project, I realized that improving the data often matters more than trying more complex models.

 ---